dib-lab/khmer/README.md

 # khmer

-Welcome to khmer: k-mer counting, filtering and graph traversal FTW!
+Welcome to khmer: k-mer counting, filtering, and graph traversal FTW!

-The official source code repository is at https://github.com/dib-lab/khmer and you can read the docs online at http://khmer.readthedocs.io.
+The official source code repository is at https://github.com/dib-lab/khmer and project documentation is available online at http://khmer.readthedocs.io.
+See http://khmer.readthedocs.io/en/stable/introduction.html for an overview of the khmer project.

 ## Getting help